-Health insurance expenses include medical costs in the form of payments to providers or reimbursement to patients, administrative costs, and premium payments for reinsurance to protect the insurer from the risk of higher than average claims.
-The reinsurer agrees to cover medical expenses above an agreed threshold in return for a small contribution.
-The ILO's initial calculations suggest that the premium would be \$0.075 per family per month to cover risks up to \$1,000.14 Medical costs are estimated based on the previous year's medical costs, plus an estimated annual increase:
+Insurance revenues and other income must cover total expenses Revenues and other income Expenses (illustrative percentages) Individual Employer Govern- Interest Medical costs Adminis- Reinsurance premiums Payroll ment or earned 85-90% trative cost premium taxes donor funds 5-10% Less than 1% cover medical expenses above an agreed threshold in return for a small contribution.
+The ILO's initial calculations suggest that the premium would be \$0.075 per family per month to cover risks up to \$1,000.21 Medical costs are estimated based on the previous year's medical costs, plus an estimated annual increase.